 The depositary has agreed to reimburse us for our expenses incurred in connection with the establishment of our ADS facility including, investor relations expenses, roadshow expenses, legal fees, stock exchange listing fees or any direct or indirect expenses incurred in connection with the establishment of the facility.
 The depositary has also agreed to provide additional reimbursements to us based on the applicable performance indicators relating to our ADS facility, including ADS issuance and cancellation fees, cash dividend fees and depositary servicing fees.
-For the year ended December 31, 2014, we were entitled to receive approximately US\$1.2 million (after withholding tax) from the depositary in connection with the establishment of our ADS facility.
-This amount has been fully paid to us as of the date of this annual report.
+We were not entitled to any such payment from the depositary in 2015 in connection with the establishment of our ADS facility.